MikeGawi/ePiframe_plugin/docs/TUTORIAL.md

 Elements to close to each other?
 Look at [spacing](https://getbootstrap.com/docs/5.0/utilities/spacing/).
 [Borders](https://getbootstrap.com/docs/5.0/utilities/borders/), even with rounded corners?
 [Tooltips](https://getbootstrap.com/docs/5.0/components/tooltips/)?
 Predefined [colors](https://getbootstrap.com/docs/5.0/customize/color/) that suit with each other?
 Bootstrap have it all, well documented and with examples.

-With that, some time, patience and many trials and errors we get this:
+With that, some time, patience and many trials and errors we get this *show.html* code:
 ```
 {% extends "layout.html" %} <!-- This will load ePiframe template, jQuery and Bootstrap -->
 {% block title %}ePiSync show{% endblock %}  <!-- Site title -->